jman2476/Moo-Journal/README.md

 ## Installtion
 To install this project, follow these steps:

-## Installtion
-To install this project, follow these steps:

 1. Open your terminal.
 2. Navigate to the directory where you want to clone the project.
 3. Run the following command to clone the repository: